Alice West Fleet: Biography

 Fleet was President-at-Large for the Arlington County Democratic Committee.
 The Fleets hosted Lady Bird Johnson at their home for a political event for the Virginia Lieutenant Governor's race in 1977, supporting the eventual winner Chuck Robb.
 Robb later appointed Fleet to two terms on the Virginia State Commission on the Status of Women.
-In this role, she advocated for equal rights in education, as she did throughout her career.
+In this role, she advocated for equal rights in education.

 After her husband's death in 1983, Fleet established a scholarship fund in his name to support financially disadvantaged college students.

 Legacy

 In 2019, Arlington County named a newly built school Alice West Fleet Elementary.
 Fleet's name was selected because of the educator's "remarkable and long-lasting contributions to our community and to the education of Arlington County students."
-The school's motto is "Let nothing and no one stop you," which was Fleet's frequent exhortation to her students.
+The school's motto is "Let nothing and no one stop you," a principle Fleet emphasized throughout her life.